IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ### Deploy

 First, enable monitoring by adding the necessary label to the `apps` namespace.
-Choose either commandline or the console:
+Choose either commandline or the console option:
 - For command line:
    ```
    oc label namespace apps app-monitoring=true